 Instant Expert: Averted.
 Trev's skill with a can does not transfer to a football.

-Interspecies Romance: Subverted, inverted, averted and every other kind of '"ted" you can think of (including playing it damn well straight with Glenda and Nutt... sortof), and working with Lady Margolotta and Vetinari.
+Interspecies Romance: Subverted, inverted, averted and every other kind of '"ted" you can think of with Pepe and Madame Sharn, as neither one of them gives a figgin for species, gender, or sexuality labels, so you can make what you want of their relationship.
+The trope is also played damn well straight with Glenda and Nutt... sortof.
+There's also the ambiguously romantic relationship between Lady Margolotta and Vetinari.

 Karma Houdini: Defied.
 It looks like Andy Shank is going to get away virtually unscathed, but then the Camp Gay Pepe decides to make sure he gets what's coming to him.

-Ridcully asks Ponder what the wizards' problem is.
-The list takes up roughly the same space as the one above.
+Ridcully asks Ponder what the Academicals' problem is.
+The list of ways they are failing to grasp football takes up roughly the same space as the one above.
 Without repetition.

-Lower Deck Episode: Many Discworld books have focused on the faculty of Unseen University; this is the first one in which the University's household staff are main characters.
-Although we also hear a lot about the staff in Equal Rites.
+Lower Deck Episode: Many Discworld books have focused on the faculty of Unseen University and Equal Rites filled in several details about the household staff but this is the first book in which the staff become the main characters.

 Misapplied Phlebotinum: Orcs.
-The Evil Empire created a race of Genius BruiserSuper Soldiers designed to excel in every field of warfare... and then drove them into battle in poorly-armed waves with men with whips to goad them on.
-Considering that Uberwald is the old and much-beloved home of Mad Science, it would probably have been more surprising if they had used them properly.
+The Evil Empire created a race of Genius BruiserSuper Soldiers capable of excelling in every field of warfare... and then drove them into battle in poorly-armed waves with men with whips to goad them on.
+Considering that Uberwald is the old and much-beloved home of Mad Science, they were probably built by Igors to drastically exceed their intended purpose.
+And that intended purpose seems to have been "an easy-to-breed humanoid lifeform with extremely rapid physical and mental development that allows for minimum time between birth and Zerg Rush use in battle".
+Most of them probably died long before their real potential began to show.

 Our Nudity Is Different: The wizards are adamant they can't wear shorts that expose their knees, for fear of the effect this might have on women.
 The one woman who hears this has trouble keeping a straight face.